Crixstal/ResourceManager/annexes/ReadMe.md

 ## **Known issues**

+Be careful to use your NVIDIA graphic card or the engine will lag.
 Sometimes the buttons texture isn't display.
-Be careful to use your NVIDIA graphic card or the engine will lag.
+If the game is closed too soon (not in the main menu) there is some leaks.

 ## **Work**